hackclub/ai-safety-dance/intro.md

 ![A drawing of Microsoft Clippy saying: "It looks like you're trying to commit omnicide.
 Would you like some help?"](media/intro/omnicide.png)

-While many top researchers *do* believe advanced AI poses a ~5% risk of "literally everybody dies"[^ai-xrisk] — regardless of whether or not that probability's well-calibrated — it's *very* hard to convince people (especially policymakers) of stuff that's never happened before.
+While most AI researchers *do* believe advanced AI poses a 5+% risk of "literally everybody dies"[^ai-xrisk], it's *very* hard to convince people (especially policymakers) of stuff that's never happened before.

 So instead, I'd like to highlight the ways that advanced AI – (especially when it's available to anyone with a high-end computer) – could lead to catastrophes, "merely" by scaling up *already-existing* bad stuff.